Verona Elder: Athletics career

+Bernard finished third behind Jannette Roscoe in the 400 metres event at the 1971 WAAA Championships and then became the British 400 metres champion after winning the British WAAA Championships title at the 1972 WAAA Championships.

-She made her debut on the international stage at the 1972 Summer Olympics in Munich taking fifth place in the 4 × 400 m relay.
-The following year she won the 400m title at the European Indoor Championships in Rotterdam, ahead of the East Germans Waltraud Dietsch and Renate Siebach.
-At the 1974 British Commonwealth Games she finished second in the 400 m and won the 4 × 400 m relay.
-She retained her European indoor title at the European Indoor Championships in 1975 in Katowice.
+Shortly afterwards, Bernard made her debut on the international stage at the 1972 Summer Olympics in Munich taking fifth place in the 4 × 400 m relay.
+The following year in 1973, she won the 400 m title at the European Indoor Championships in Rotterdam, ahead of the East Germans Waltraud Dietsch and Renate Siebach.

+At the 1974 British Commonwealth Games, Bernard finished second in the 400 m and won the 4 × 400 m relay and won a gold medal in the women's 4 × 400 metres relay event with Jannette Roscoe, Ruth Kennedy and Sue Pettett.
+Later that year Bernard married Hugh Elder and competed under her married name thereafter.

+Elder retained her European indoor title at the European Indoor Championships in 1975 in Katowice and regained her WAAA title at the 1976 WAAA Championships and 1977 WAAA Championships.

+She won a silver medal in the 400 metres, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada.
 She was a Finalist in the 400 m and 800 m at the European Championships in 1978.
-She represented England and won a gold medal in the women's 4 × 400 metres relay event with Jannette Roscoe, Ruth Kennedy and Sue Pettett and a silver medal in the 400 metres, at the 1978 Commonwealth Games in Edmonton, Alberta, Canada.
 At the start of 1979 season she won gold at the indoor European Indoor Championships in Vienna, Austria, ahead of Jarmila Kratochvílová.

 She also represented England in the 400 metres hurdles event, at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.